Twitter Loves Angela Merkel Trolling Donald Trump By Sharing Photo Of Herself Staring Trump Down At G7 Summit

 — Topher Spiro (@TopherSpiro) June 9, 2018

-While another Twitter user contrasted Trump’s relationship to his fellow G7 leaders, with the relationship enjoyed by President Barack Obama.
+While another Twitter user contrasted Trump’s relationship with his fellow G7 leaders, with the relationship enjoyed by President Barack Obama.

 What a difference a year makes. ???? #IStandWithCanada ????????